ekral/Utb.PizzaKiosk/README.md

 Glossary

 - A **customer** is and individual or group that would like to customize and order a pizza
 - A **kiosk** is a hardware device with touch display for a new kiosk session for a customer.
--	A **kiosk session** is a personalized ordering experience.
+- A **kiosk session** is a personalized ordering experience for a customer.
--	An **order fulfillment option** is a way in which the order is delivered and served.
+- An **order fulfillment option** is a way in which the order is delivered and served to the customer.
 - A **pizza** is a dish that is in the pizzeria menu.
 - A **pizza’s option** is a choice for a pizza including toppings, crust types, sauces, and other customizable features.
 - A **pizza's selection** is a list of unique options available for a specific kind of pizza.
 - A **pizza’s configuration** is a list of chosen options by the customer for a specific kind of pizza.
 - A **pizza menu** is a distinct, non-empty list of various types of pizza and their configurations.
 - A **shopping cart** is a list of pizzas and their configurations chosen by the customer.
 - An **order** is a non-empty list containing duplicate of pizzas and their configurations from the shopping cart, along with the current state of the order.

 ```mermaid